Lately, I’ve had a few readers ask me, “What is Atkins 72?” Since

 So What is Atkins 72?

 Atkins 72 is the very first, original Atkins Diet.
-The name

-of that book was, “Dr. Atkins’ Diet Revolution.”
-Later on, he re-titled it to “Dr.
+The name of that book was, “Dr. Atkins’ Diet Revolution.”

-Atkins’ Diet Revolution: The famous Vogue superdiet explained in full.”
-It came
+Later on, Dr. Atkins re-titled it to “Dr. Atkins’ Diet Revolution: The famous Vogue superdiet explained in full.”

-from a diet he ran into while following the scientific literature about
+Atkins 72 was based on a no-carb diet Dr. Atkins ran into while reading the scientific literature about carbohydrate restriction in the early 1960s.

 Dr. Walter Bloom designed a diet to test the metabolic

-It was simply a 3-day observation diet.
-It consisted of bacon and eggs, meat,
+changes that occurred on a no carb diet.
+The diet wasn't designed to treat obesity.
+It was simply a 3-day observation diet that consisted of bacon and eggs, meat,

 and salad.

-Intrigued by Bloom’s discoveries that a no carb diet
+Intrigued by Bloom’s discoveries that a no-carb diet

-so well, that he began playing around with assorted no carb and low-carb foods,
+so well that he began playing around with assorted no carb and low-carb foods,

-and found that as long as he started from a zero carb diet, he could add 10 to
+and found that as long as he started from a zero-carb diet, he could add 5 to 10 carbohydrates per day and still get into dietary ketosis easily.

 cottage cheese, and a ricotta cheese cheesecake he made with sugar substitute,